 Codestral-22B-v0.1\footnote{\url{https://mistral.ai/news/codestral}} is a model trained by Mistral AI on a diverse dataset of 80+ programming languages, including the most popular ones, such as Python, Java, C, C++, JavaScript, and Bash.

 Qwen2.5-Coder-{7,14,32}B-Instruct models~\cite{hui2024qwen2} are the latest Qwen LLMs designed for code, available in multiple parameter sizes, affording flexibility between resource usage and performance.
-Qwen2.5 Coder models significantly improve in code generation, code reasoning and code fixing, and have a more comprehensive foundation for real-world applications such as Code Agents.
+Qwen2.5 Coder models significantly improve in code generation, code reasoning, and code fixing, and have a more comprehensive foundation for real-world applications such as Code Agents.

-Llama-3.3-70B-Instruct\footnote{\url{https://www.llama.com/docs/model-cards-and-prompt-formats/llama3_3/}} multilingual large language model (LLM) is an instruction tuned generative model.
-The Llama 3.3 instruction tuned text-only model is optimized for multilingual dialogue use cases.
-Note that it is a general purpose chat model, not specifically designed for code.
+Llama-3.3-70B-Instruct\footnote{\url{https://www.llama.com/docs/model-cards-and-prompt-formats/llama3_3/}} multilingual large language model (LLM) is an instruction-tuned generative model.
+The Llama 3.3 instruction-tuned text-only model is optimized for multilingual dialogue use cases.
+Note that it is a general-purpose chat model, not specifically designed for code.

 DeepSeek-R1-0528 by DeepSeek AI~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} incorporates computational enhancements and novel post-training optimizations to significantly improve reasoning, inference, and problem-solving capabilities.
 The updated model achieves state-of-the-art benchmark performance with reduced hallucination rates while advancing code generation and function calling.
 As open-source software, it democratizes access to advanced reasoning capabilities.